 In the most serious cases, a food allergy can cause anaphylaxis (say: ah-nuh-fuh-LAK-sis).
 This is a sudden, severe allergic reaction in which several problems happen all at once.
 It can involve the skin, breathing, digestion, the heart, and blood vessels.
 A person’s blood pressure can drop, breathing tubes can narrow, and the tongue can swell.

-People at risk for this kind of a reaction have to be very careful and need a plan for handling emergencies, when they might need to get special medicine to stop these symptoms from getting worse.
+People at risk for this kind of reaction have to be very careful and need a plan for handling emergencies, or when they might need to get special medicine to stop these symptoms from getting worse.

 Many kids outgrow allergies to milk and eggs as they grow older.
-But severe allergies to foods like peanuts, some kinds of fish, and shrimp often last a lifetime.
+But, severe allergies to foods like peanuts, some kinds of fish, and shrimp often last a lifetime.

 No matter how hard you try, you may eat the wrong thing by accident.
 Stay calm and follow your emergency plan.
 What’s an emergency plan?
 Before a slip-up happens, it’s a good idea to create a plan with your doctor and parents.
-The plan should spell out what to do, who to tell, and which medicines to take if you have a reaction.
+The plan should spell out what to do, who to tell, and which medicines to take if you experience a reaction.

 This is especially important if you have a food allergy that can cause a serious reaction (anaphylaxis).
 For serious reactions, people may need a shot of epinephrine (say: eh-pih-NEF-rin) with them.
 This kind of epinephrine injection comes in an easy-to-carry container that looks like a pen.
-You and your parent can work out whether you carry this or someone at school keeps it on hand for you.
+You and your parent can work out whether you carry this or if someone at school keeps it on hand for you.
 You’ll also need to identify a person who will give you the shot.

 If you get an epinephrine shot, you will need to go to the hospital or a medical facility, where they can keep an eye on you and make sure the reaction is under control.